Chapter One - Prior to Arbitration

 (4) This proposal constitutes and offer open to all or any of the COT Cases referred to in Clause (1) (a), which will lapse at 5 pm Tuesday 23 November 1993.
 This offer may be accepted by signature below and sending advice of such signature to AUSTEL or the Telstra Corporate Secretary before that time.”

-On 23 November, Graham Schorer, Ann Garms, Maureen Gillan, and I signed the FTSP, trusting in the Regulator’s verbal assurances that consequential losses would be included.
+On 23 November, Graham Schorer, Ann Garms, Maureen Gillan, and I signed the FTSP, trusting the Regulator’s verbal assurances that consequential losses would be included.
 These signed FTSP agreements were forwarded to Telstra’s corporate secretary.
 Alan included a letter with his agreement, clearly putting his expectations of the process:

-“In signing and returning this proposal to you I am relying on the assurances of Mr Robin Davey, Chairman of Austel, and Mr John MacMahon, General Manager, Consumer Affairs, Austel, that this is a fair document.
-I was disappointed that Mr Davey was unwilling to put his assurances in writing, but am nevertheless prepared to accept what he said.
+“In signing and returning this proposal to you, I am relying on the assurances of Mr Robin Davey, Chairman of Austel, and Mr John MacMahon, General Manager, Consumer Affairs, Austel, that this is a fair document.
+I was disappointed that Mr Davey was unwilling to put his assurances in writing, but I am nevertheless prepared to accept what he said.

 It goes on to say: